CorvusPrudens/Firewheel/README.md

 ## Motivation

-While Firewheel is its own standalone project, we are also working closely with the [Bevy](https://bevyengine.org/) game engine to make it the default audio engine for Bevy.
+While Firewheel is its own standalone project, we are also working closely with the [Bevy](https://bevyengine.org/) to make it Bevy's default audio engine.

 ## Get Involved